 - Legal address for 1 year

-- Corporate documents
+- Corporate documents transfer and regulatory compliance review

-- Assistance with transfer of ownership
+- Assistance with ownership transfer and regulatory filings

 Eriks Fijalovs